Le Chiffre: 2006 film biography

 Le Chiffre kidnaps Vesper, forcing Bond to give chase, and leads him straight into a trap.
 Le Chiffre leaves Vesper, bound at the feet and hands, in the middle of the road, and Bond is forced to swerve to avoid hitting her and crashes his car.

 Semiconscious, Bond is stripped naked and bound to a chair with the seat removed.
 Le Chiffre proceeds to whip Bond in the testicles repeatedly with the knotted end of a ship's lanyard, each time demanding the password for the account into which the tournament winnings will be transferred.
-Bond refuses to give in, telling him that no matter what torture he is subjected to, he will not give up the password and that Le Chiffre's clients will find and kill him.
-The spy also asserts that if the banker takes his life, no hiding place will be safe.
-Le Chiffre counters that the information he can give to MI6 will be enough for them to grant him sanctuary even if he does kill Bond and Vesper.
+Bond refuses to give in, telling Le Chiffre that no matter what torture he is subjected to, he will not give up the password and that Le Chiffre's clients will find and kill him.
+Bond also asserts that if Le Chiffre kills him, he will have nowhere to hide.
+Le Chiffre counters that even if he does kill Bond and Vesper, MI6 will still give him asylum in exchange for information about his clients.
 When Bond continues to defy him, Le Chiffre brandishes a knife and prepares to castrate him, only to be interrupted by the sound of gunfire outside.
-Mr. White enters the room with a pistol in hand, having just killed Valenka and Kratt; Le Chiffre pleads for his life and promises to recover the lost funds, but White denounces him as untrustworthy and shoots him in the head.
+Mr. White enters the room with a pistol in hand, having just killed Valenka and Kratt (Clemens Schick); Le Chiffre pleads for his life and promises to recover the lost funds, but White denounces him as untrustworthy and shoots him in the head, killing him.
 To date, he is the only main Bond villain to die before the film's final act.

 Le Chiffre is mentioned in the direct sequel, Quantum of Solace and is also seen in a background image inside MI6.

-In Spectre, it is revealed that Le Chiffre - along with Dominic Greene, the main antagonist of Quantum of Solace, and Raoul Silva, the main antagonist of Skyfall - was an agent of the titular criminal organization and its leader, Ernst Stavro Blofeld.
+In Spectre, it is revealed that Le Chiffre - along with Dominic Greene (Mathieu Amalric), the main antagonist of Quantum of Solace, and Raoul Silva (Javier Bardem), the main antagonist of Skyfall - were agents of the titular criminal organization and its leader, Ernst Stavro Blofeld (Christoph Waltz).